 Aura Visual symptoms can include:

-- Wavy lines (sometimes described like heat rising from the road)
+- Wavy lines (sometimes described as heat rising from the road)

 - Blank or tiny blind spots